particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 ```

 From the sleep prepare callback, call `updateNextWake(0)` to cancel this sleep and stay awake instead.
 The sleep cancel callback will be called.

+If you are powering down external hardware, and the operation is fast, you may want to use `registerSleep` so you don't have to worry about canceling.

+If you have a graceful shutdown process that takes more than a hundred milliseconds or so, you should use `registerSleepPrepare`.
+You need to handle both the `registerSleepWake` and `registerSleepCancel` to turn your external peripheral back on if you use `registerSleepPrepare`.

 ### registerSleepCancel - TrackerSleep